The True Story of the Home of the Blues

 A Welcomed Choice

-The three books (parts) of the movie average around 90 minutes each, making a total of approximately 270 minutes for the whole series.
-Part one of the trilogy has achieved accolades for standing-room-only attendance at festivals and private showings.
-The complete 270 minute project could have, possibly, been edited down to one movie of around 120 minutes.
-However, if that had been the case, the many classical settings and the impressively, revealing dialogue in the docudrama would be sorely missed.
-The option to make a trilogy out of the production rather than cutting it down was a welcomed choice that the director made.
+Each book (part) of the Take Me Back to Beale trilogy averages around ninety minutes.
+The whole series is approximately two hundred seventy minutes.
+Part one of the trilogy has achieved accolades for standing room only attendance at festivals and private showings.
+Cutting the project to one movie of around one hundred twenty minutes was an option.
+Fortunately, viewers can still see the many classical settings and the informative dialogue that the three films offer.
+The decision to make a trilogy out of the production rather than cutting it down was a welcomed choice that the director made.

 Did You Know?